kamyanskiy/shortener/README.md

 This application is based on Tornado web framework with Redis server backend.

+Running app is here http://kamyanskiy.fvds.ru/ - use it without any payments, it's 100% free for you ;-)

 1. Start application:
 ```commandline
 $ docker-compose up --build -d